A GUIDE TO DOG TREATS

 It is thought that dog treats were discovered in the 1870s by American business man James Spratt.
 Inspired by seeing dogs eating biscuits in the street, he launched ‘Spratts Meat Fribrine Dog Cakes’ first in London, before taking his successful recipe back home to America.

 Today dog treats are used in a number of ways, contributing to the $300 billion annual consumer spend on pet food and treats.
+Keep in mind that you also want to watch your pet’s weight, so it’s a good idea to connect with a local veterinarian if you’re curious about which treats are good for your dog.

 How to Reward Dogs with Treats